I Love My Wife: Productions

+The title song was notably recorded by Frank Sinatra in 1976 and released as a single in January 1977, before the musical had even premiered.
+This created what Billboard called "a crest of pre-opening publicity".

 The pre-Broadway tryout opened at the Forrest Theatre in Philadelphia on March 21, 1977.
 The Broadway production opened at the Ethel Barrymore Theatre on April 17, 1977, and closed on May 20, 1979, after 857 performances and seven previews.
 Directed by Gene Saks and choreographed by Onna White, the cast included James Naughton as Wally, Joanna Gleason as Monica, Lenny Baker, as Alvin, Ilene Graff as Cleo, Michael Mark (guitar) as Stanley, Joseph Saulter (drums) as Quenton, John Miller (bass) as Harvey, and Ken Bichel (piano) as Norman.
 During the show's run, cast replacements included Tom and Dick Smothers, Tom Wopat, Janie Sell and, in an African American version, Lawrence Hilton-Jacobs, Hattie Winston, and Barbara Sharma.
 Original director and choreographer Joe Layton was replaced due to injuries sustained in a fall.

 The West End production opened at the Prince of Wales Theatre on October 6, 1977, where it ran for 401 performances.
 It was nominated for the Laurence Olivier Award for Musical of the Year.
 The show originally starred Porridge and Rising Damp star Richard Beckinsale, who was replaced as the lead mid-run by Confessions of a Window Cleaner actor Robin Askwith.

 The band consisted of four on-stage musicians who were among the friends and acted in the opening scene.
 The show was filled with their shenanigans in the background during the songs.
 They sang along with some of the numbers and sometimes one of them took a solo and sang alone.

 The Helen Hayes Theatre in Nyack, New York, presented the musical in April 2004.

 A production was staged by the Reprise Theatre Company, Brentwood Theatre, Brentwood, California, in December 2008.
 This starred Jason Alexander (Alvin), Vicki Lewis (Cleo), Patrick Cassidy (Wally), and Lea Thompson (Monica).